Private breeding farm in The Netherlands.

 The more inbreeding, the more likely we'll see foals born with abnormalities.

-To prevent inbreeding problems (for example the known miniature donkey problems with the respiratory system, dwarfism, decreased fertility, mental retardation, heart problems, early death, etc), be absolutely sure the jenny/mare is bred to an unrelated jack/stallion.
+To prevent inbreeding problems (for example the known problems with the respiratory system, dwarfism, decreased fertility, mental retardation, heart problems, early death, eyesight and hearing problems etc), be absolutely sure the jenny/mare is bred to an unrelated jack/stallion.

 Once the Jennet is old enough to be bred - then if planned - she can be put in with a Jack for breeding.

-If you have the Jennet vaccinated against Influenza & Tetanus approx. 1...2 months before due date, the foal can benefit from this vaccination.
+When you have the Jennet vaccinated against Influenza & Tetanus approx. 1...2 months before due date, the foal can benefit from this.

 If you started a breeding program, and have been successful at foaling - then the first thing you need to do with the newborn foal is imprint it.
 What does imprinting mean ?
 It means that when the newborn foal is born - rub and pet it all over.
 This is done to help the foal learn your touch and the end result is a nice, huggable, loveable tame foal / donkey.
 You need to "imprint" your foal at least a couple times a week.
 But daily is preferred.
 Obviously the more often you imprint and fool with the foal - the tamer it will become, and the more you'll be able to handle it.
 When imprinting - talk to the foal in a smooth soothing voice / tone.
 Use a gentle touch.